Gravity (character): Beyond

-After defeating a villain called Brushfire, Gravity stumbles upon a mysterious structure in Central Park and is transported to an alien world where he meets Spider-Man, Hank Pym, Wasp, Venom, Kraven, Firebird, and The Hood.
+After defeating a villain called Brushfire, Gravity stumbles upon a mysterious structure in Central Park and is transported to an alien world where he meets Spider-Man, Hank Pym, Wasp, Venom, Kraven, Firebird, and the Hood.
 A mysterious voice claiming to be the Beyonder explains to the gathered heroes and villains that they must slay their enemies to win their reward.
 During their attempts to survive the hostile alien world, the group meet Michael Collins, who helps them survive and come to the realization that the Beyonder has seemingly brought them together to evaluate them and see who wins in a battle amongst themselves.
 Eventually, the group battles one another, and Pym emerges as the victor when he seemingly kills the other heroes and villains.
 He then deceives the Beyonder into revealing his true identity as the Stranger, and restores the rest of the group, who have been shrunk down using Pym Particles.
 An angered Stranger is about to destroy the group until Uatu appears.
 The presence of a Watcher unnerves the Stranger, who then allows the group to leave peacefully, and disappears.
 Without the Stranger's power, the planet begins to pull itself apart.
 Gravity uses his powers to hold the planet together and allows the rest of the group to escape.
 He uses the last of his power to join the group on the spaceship, but dies shortly afterwards.
-The remaining heroes and villains attend Gravity's funeral to pay their respects for his actions.
-Later, Uatu stands by Gravity's grave, waiting to witness a cosmic destiny.